Welcome to the

 Her path to joining the PKD foundation was inspired by past encounters with troubled PKD patients that were in a clouded mental state.
 As an aspiring physician and perhaps a nephrologist, these short-lived snapshots quickly transitioned her into the climax of her future endeavors- function as a fruitful resource and mentor for kidney patients and her prospective patients.
 She and her parents, including two sisters, live in Arizona and love to enjoy the outdoors as much as possible

 PKD Connect Ambassador

-Using her voice to encourage proactive-choice, this fierce patient advocate is elevating patient empowerment opportunities at every turn.
-Whether she’s speaking, writing, mentoring or volunteering for the PKD Foundation, the National Kidney Foundation or the American Association of Kidney Patients to advocate for better outcomes, her inspirational message touches the hearts of all audiences.
+Risa Simon is a fierce patient advocate who is dedicated to empowering PKD patients at every turn.
+Whether she’s speaking, writing, mentoring or volunteering for the PKD Foundation, the National Kidney Foundation or the American Association of Kidney Patients, her inspirational message touches the hearts of both professional and patient audiences.

 Of course, it wasn’t until she was diagnosed with the same disease that took her father in his early 40s, and put her brother on dialysis in his late 30’s, that she decided to join the PKD community as a life-long student.
 What she learned dramatically changed her trajectory.

 Now celebrating nearly 13 years as a preemptive transplant recipient (from a living, unrelated kidney donor), she spends the majority of her time giving back by helping fellow kidney patients seek their best life possible.
 The life she now lives.